OyvindSabo/compendiums/04-introduction-to-mpi.md

 )
 ```

+**A list of all MPI send methods**\
+MPI has a number of different "send modes."
+These represent different choices of buffering (where is the data kept until it is received) and synchronization (when does a send complete).
+In the following, "send buffer" is the user-provided buffer to send.

+- **MPI_Send** MPI_Send will not return until you can use the send buffer.
+It may or may not block (it is allowed to buffer, either on the sender or receiver side, or to wait for the matching receive).
+- **MPI_Bsend** May buffer; returns immediately and you can use the send buffer.
+A late add-on to the MPI specification.
+Should be used only when absolutely necessary.
+- **MPI_Ssend** will not return until matching receive posted
+- **MPI_Rsend** May be used ONLY if matching receive already posted.
+User responsible for writing a correct program.
+- **MPI_Isend** Nonblocking send.
+But not necessarily asynchronous.
+You can NOT reuse the send buffer until either a successful, wait/test or you KNOW that the message has been received (see MPI_Request_free).
+Note also that while the I refers to immediate, there is no performance requirement on MPI_Isend.
+An immediate send must return to the user without requiring a matching receive at the destination.
+An implementation is free to send the data to the destination before returning, as long as the send call does not block waiting for a matching receive.
+Different strategies of when to send the data offer different performance advantages and disadvantages that will depend on the application.
+- **MPI_Ibsend** buffered nonblocking
+- **MPI_Issend** Synchronous nonblocking.
+Note that a Wait/Test will complete only when the matching receive is posted.
+- **MPI_Irsend** As with MPI_Rsend, but nonblocking

 ## Broadcasting

 A broadcast is one of the standard collective communication techniques.
 During a broadcast, one process sends the same data to all processes in a communicator.
 One of the main uses of broadcasting is to send out user input to a parallel program, or send out configuration parameters to all processes.